ocaml/ocaml.org/data/tutorials/language/0lg_00_basic_datatypes.md

 # [||];;
 - : 'a array = [||]
 ```
-Remember, `'a` ("alpha") is a type variable: a type parameter that will be replaced by another type.
+Remember, `'a` ("alpha") is a type parameter that will be replaced by another type.

 Like `string` and `bytes`, arrays support direct access, but the syntax is not the same.
 ```ocaml